Distribution Systems and Voltage Levels

 In older distribution systems the supply authority collects the bulk energy at 66 kV or less from the transmission substation.
 As indicated in Figure 1 below, there are specific voltage values used in the distribution of electrical power.

-Considered in its most simple form, electric power distribution consists of two main elements: the retail function, or buying and selling of electrical energy and the distribution function, which is the transport and dissemination of the power.
 These functions have been recognised as being quite separate and financially separated from one another in the new competitive electricity market which has been set up in Australia in recent years.

 As electricity is not ‘stored’, many aspects of distribution are influenced by minimising the costs associated with the (instantaneous) ‘buy and sell’ operation.